verlab/SceneUnderstanding_CIARP_2017/README.md

 # Project #

-This code is based on the paper [Towards Semantic Fast-Forward and Stabilized Egocentric Video](http://www.verlab.dcc.ufmg.br/wp-content/uploads/2016/10/Final_Draft_ECCVW_2016_Towards_Semantic_Fast_Forward_and_Stabilied_Egocentric_Videos.pdf) on the __First International Workshop on Egocentric Perception, Interaction and Computing__ at __European Conference on Computer Vision__ (EPIC@@ECCV 2016).
-The goal of the program is to stabilize a fast-forward version of a video, using the dropped frames to reconstruct distorted images during the processing.
+This code is based on the paper __A Robust Indoor Scene Recognition Method based on Sparse Representation__ on the __22nd Iberoamerican Congress on Pattern Recognition__ (CIARP 2017).
+The goal of this software is to build a robust representation of scene images, that conveys global as well as local information, for the task of scene recognition.
+We  built  an  over-complete dictionary  whose  base  vectors  are feature vectors extracted from fragments of a scene, and the final representation of an image is a linear combination of the visual features of objects’ fragments.

 ## Contact ##

 ### Authors ###

-* Guilherme Nascimento - MSc student - UFMG - guilherme[]@dcc.ufmg.br
+* Guilherme Nascimento - MSc student - UFMG - guigonasc@gmail.com
-* Camila Laranjeira - MSc student - UFMG - camila[]@dcc.ufmg.br
+* Camila Laranjeira - MSc student - UFMG - mila.laranjeira@gmail.com
-* Vinicius Braz - Undergraduate Student - UFMG - vinicius[]@dcc.ufmg.br
+* Vinicius Braz - Undergraduate Student - UFMG - viniciusbraz30@gmail.com
-* Anisio Lacerda - MSc student - UFMG - anisio[]@dcc.ufmg.br
+* Anisio Lacerda - Co-Advisor - UFMG - anisiom@gmail.com
 * Erickson R. Nascimento - Advisor - UFMG - erickson@dcc.ufmg.br